 Practical steps to protect information not only reduce risk but improve your prospects of enforcing protective clauses in court, if necessary.

-You should clearly label confidential information as such; restrict access to confidential information and circulate only as needed; secure physical and electronic documents by using locked cabinets, offices, password protection and encryption.
-When dealing with third parties, consider using a Non-disclosure agreement which can act one way or both ways.
+When dealing with third parties, consider using a Non-disclosure agreement that can act one-way or both ways.
 You can also use a Letter of confidentiality.

 Don’t breach an employee’s employment contract (eg by making a PILON without the contractual right to do so), as this can remove your right to enforce the contract.